muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 similarly p-10 will give padding of 10 on each side. if we want only x y margin we can use p-x, p-y.

 to do something flex, we will simply use flex class.

+Lecture 03. install tailwind using npm. goto tailwind website, copy commands and install. this will install node modules and create tailwind.config.js file Then goto package.json file and add the following code in it.
+ "scripts": {
+    "start": "vite"
+  },
+   "dependencies": {
+    "vite":"^2.8.6"
+  }

+  Next open tailwind.config.js file and write * in the content[].